coda/circleci-utils/README.md

 * Squash and merge.
 Ensure the semver tag is preserved and entered as a part of the commit message.
 * On merge, after manual approval, the orb will automatically be published to the Orb Registry.
 ### How to Publish Dev Version

+Push your branch and CI will trigger dev published version of orb with the commit hash as the version.

+### How to Publish Dev VersionManually

 To manually pack your `orb.yml`, you can run `circleci orb pack .  > orb.yml` at the `@orb.yml` level.

 ```